meteor/galaxy-docs/content/billing.md

 While you can't stop charges for resources used in the past, you can stop charges, going forward, by stopping or deleting your apps.
 Please note that, if you stop your app during the month, you won't be charged for usage until after the end of the billing period, typically the end of the month.

 At a minimum, you must stop your containers in every region where they are running.
-To check both regions, add your account name to the end of https://galaxy.meteor.com/ and https://eu-west-1.galaxy.meteor.com/.
+To check your regions, add your account name to the end of https://galaxy.meteor.com/, https://eu-west-1.galaxy.meteor.com/ and https://ap-southeast-2.galaxy.meteor.com/ and make sure you have no running apps.

-Every app listed in your account will have a gray circle next to it, if its containers have been stopped.
+Every app listed in your account will have a full gray circle next to it, if its containers have been stopped.
 If you're sure that you'll never reuse the containers in an app, you can delete the app to permanently remove it.
 There is no cost difference between deleting or stopping your app.

 There is no charge to maintain an account on Galaxy, if none of your containers are running.
 If you leave your account open, you can return at any time.